Ewu

-Ewu is a Nigerian city situated in Esan Central Local Government Area in the Edo State of Nigeria.
+Ewu is a Nigerian town situated in Esan Central Local Government Area in the Edo State of Nigeria.
 The city, an Esan tribe, lies on 200 feet in the plateau region of central Edo State, 100 kilometres north of Benin City, the capital of Edo State, Nigeria.

 Ewu city comprises the communities of Eguare-Ewu, Ehanlen-Ewu, Ihenwen-Ewu, Uzogholo-Ewu, Ukhiodo-Ewu, Idunwele-Ewu, Eko-Ojeme, Oghodogbor, and Ukpeko Ori.
 Ewu is bounded in the north by Agbede, in the south-east by Irrua, in the south-west by Ekpoma.